kittykatattack/learningPixi/README.md

 Pixi's `renderer` object will default to WebGL, which is good, because WebGL is incredibly fast, and lets you use some spectacular visual effects that you’ll learn all about ahead.
-But if you need to force the Canvas Drawing API rendering over WebGL, you set the `forceCanvas` option to `true`, like this:
+But if you need to force the Canvas Drawing API rendering over WebGL, you can set the `forceCanvas` option to `true`, like this:
 ```js
 forceCanvas: true,
 ```